A New Round of AIM Recipients Awarded

 Mentoring and Capacity Building for Local Organizations

-Lake George, CO – Coalitions and Collaboratives Inc. (COCO), has announced six recipients of their Action, Implementation, and Mitigation Partnership (AIM-P) award.
-In this second round of the program, a combined $217,000 will be awarded to six organizations, with funding generously provided by the U.S. Forest Service.
-Competition this round was high, with 28 organizations seeking a combined total of just over $1 million dollars.
+Lake George, CO– Coalitions and Collaboratives, Inc. (COCO), has announced five recipients of their Action, Implementation and Mitigation Partnership (AIM) grant.
+In this round of funding, $220,120 will be awarded to five organizations, with funding generously provided by the U.S. Forest Service.

-The competitive awards are geared towards helping organizations increase the scale and pace of wildfire mitigation activities by enhancing their capacity in some way – either through the addition of personnel, the purchase of equipment, wildfire reduction planning efforts, or funding a key wildfire-risk reduction project.
+The competitive awards are geared towards helping organizations increase the scale and pace of wildfire mitigation activities, enhancing their capacity to increase on-the-ground mitigation.
+AIM funded projects have increased capacity through the addition of personnel, the purchase of equipment, by creating additional wildfire reduction planning efforts, and by funding key wildfire-risk reduction projects and programs.

-COCO will be offering another round of AIM funding in fall 2019.
-More information on the AIM Partnership Program can be found at: https://co-co.org/programs/aim-partnership/.
+COCO will be offering another round of AIM funding in 2020.
+Information on the AIM Program can be found at: https://co-co.org/programs/aim-partnership/.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 (Not all prohibited bases apply to all programs.)

 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, DC 20250-9410 or call (202) 720-5964 (voice and TDD).
 USDA is an equal opportunity provider and employer.